EBZebra/docs/edge/source/guide/configreference.md

 	<LogError value="5000"/>

 ### LogMaxSize
-The maximum size the log file should be allowed to reach, once the maximum size is reached no more logs will be saved.
+Specifies the maximum allowable size of the log file, after which no more logs will be saved.

 **Possible Values**